ggruzdov/fleet-monitoring/README.md

 # Problem
-Throughout my career I worked on a project where we were collecting sensors telemetry to monitor customers fleet and built dashboards on that data.
+Once I worked on a project where we were collecting sensors telemetry to monitor customers fleet and built dashboards on that data.
 Our solution worked but there was a big room to make it better.
 So, I decided to make my own _modern_ solution.
 Here is a brief overview of the challenges:
 - What protocol we should use to handle the telemetry?